Patient discussions

 Sexual health:

-The WHO provides guidance on safe sex practices for survivors and their partners: WHO: interim advice on the sexual transmission of the Ebola virus disease external link opens in a new window
+The WHO provides guidance on safe sex practices for survivors and their partners: WHO: interim advice on the sexual transmission of the Ebola virus disease Opens in new window

-Women should be advised not to breastfeed during infection,[37] unless breast milk has been shown to be PCR negative for Ebola virus.
+Women should be advised not to breastfeed during infection, unless breast milk has been shown to be PCR negative for Ebola virus.[43]
 However, the risks of not breastfeeding may outweigh the risks of breastfeeding if the infant is symptomatic.
-More detailed guidance is available here: ENN: infant feeding in the context of ebola external link opens in a new window
+More detailed guidance is available here: ENN: infant feeding in the context of ebola Opens in new window

 The WHO recommends that men should be offered semen testing every month from 3 months after symptom onset and be abstinent or use condoms ideally until two negative semen tests taken one month apart (or at least 12 months after resolution of symptoms).[44]